 To raise funds in New South Wales without a permit, you must be a not-for-profit organisation.
-However, you should make sure that the following information is available:
+However, you should make sure that you have information available on:

-- Date, place, and time of the draw; and
+- the date, place, and time of the draw; and

 Prizes must also be worth $25,000 or less, and firearms, cosmetic surgery and more than 20L of liquor cannot be prizes.
 There are also restrictions on travel prizes.